scarf-sh/docs/docs/api.md

 ### Data Export

-/NOTE: Data exporting is a gated feature, as it will eventually be part of a paid tier of Scarf.
-In the meantime, we're happy to grant free export access to your account, forever - simply drop us a line in our community Slack, or post about how you're using Scarf to social media and we'll permanently bump your account's access level. /
+_NOTE: Data exporting is a gated feature, as it will eventually be part of a paid tier of Scarf.
+In the meantime, we're happy to grant free export access to your account, forever - simply drop us a line in our community Slack, or post about how you're using Scarf to social media and we'll permanently bump your account's access level._

 Export a raw CSV of events pertaining to packages and Documentation Insights pixels.